vvaidy/Qo-DL/README.md

 - Reduce size of executable (exclude libs etc.).
 - Add a check to see if the user has inputted a plain password into the config file instead of an MD5 hashed one.
 - Linux version (requested).
+- Apparently the x86 binary isn't working.
+Look into that.

 # Known Issues
 - Albums with more than one disks will be treated as single-disk albums.